gideros/gideros/README.md

 ##3rd party tools

 Gideros runs with many 3rd party applications, from Particle Candy to Physics Editor to Texture Packer.
-[Here'a an incomplete list](http://giderosmobile.com/tools)
+[Here'a an incomplete list](http://giderosmobile.com/tools).

+## Join Gideros community

+Gideros has an active, vivid community.
+We have a lively, helpful team of Gideros experts, users and newcomers discussing future of Gideros and mobile development.
+[Join us here](http://giderosmobile.com/forum)